 Having a family member “in service” or being in service yourself was common before the end of World War I. Domestic servants were needed to run the expansive homes of the upper middle class and wealthy prior to the invention of many electric conveniences.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 While today we may think of working as a maid, for example, as being an undesirable position, this stigma did not exist at the turn of the 20th century.
 Working in service was a respectable career path for the lower class.